Jeremy Robinson: Nemesis Saga (2012–2023)

+SecondWorld (2012–2013)

-Infinite Timeline
+Infinite Timeline (2013–2023)

 The Infinite Timeline is a hybrid book series, literary cycle and shared fictional universe written by Robinson and distributed by Breakneck Media.
-The cycle began in May 2017 and will conclude in March 2023 with thirteen novels.
-Robinson began writing these novels as stand-alone stories that could co-exist in an ecosystem similar to the Marvel Cinematic Universe's formula, combining science fiction, fantasy, horror and thriller with twisted concepts based on several mythologies.
+The cycle began in 2013 and concluded in 2023 with thirteen novels.
+Robinson began writing these novels as stand-alone stories that could co-exist in an ecosystem similar to the Marvel Cinematic Universe formula, combining science fiction, fantasy, horror and thriller with twisted concepts based on several mythologies.
 There are nine solo novels followed by four crossover events in this series.